FlightXCaptain/FlightXCaptain/README.md

 - 👋 Hi, I’m @FlightXCaptain
-- 🥅 My Goal is to Introduce Sys Admins or other IT Professionals through easy to understands scripts and Hopefully created a large shared repository of scripts for everyone to     use and collaborate on.
+- 🥅 My Goal is to Introduce Sys Admins or other IT Professionals through easy to understands scripts and to create a large shared repository of scripts for everyone to use and     collaborate on.
 - 👀 I’m interested in Environment Automation using Powershell, Power Automate & Azure Automation Accounts
 - 🌱 I’m currently learning How to write API's using Powershell & Host/Run them in Azure Automation.
 - 💞️ I’m looking to collaborate on all environment automation scripts. would love to create a library for all sys admins to reference.